AdobeDocs/experience-platform.en/help/query-service/bot-filtering.md

 title: Bot Filtering in Query Service with Machine Learning
 description: This document provides an overview of how to use Query Service and machine learning to determine bot activity and filter their actions from genuine online website visitor traffic.
 ---
-# Bot Filtering in [!DNL Query Service] with Machine Learning
+# Bot Filtering in [!DNL Query Service] with machine learning

 Bot activity can impact analytics metrics and damage data integrity.
 Adobe Experience Platform [!DNL Query Service] can be used to maintain your data quality through the process of bot filtering.